Adityan-compile/Adityan-compile/README.md

   :man_technologist: I'm a student developer trying to improve my skills in programming.

 #### About me:
-- :book: currently learning GO,RUBY and RUST.
+- :book: currently learning Go,Ruby and Rust.
-- 🤔 I’m looking for help with ajax.
+- 🤔 I’m looking for help with Ajax.
 - 💬 Ask me about the basics of coding.
 - 📫 How to reach me: DM me on instagram @arty_frames_074.
 - ⚡ Fun fact: I am not a great developer.